KRABI TRAVEL GUIDE

 Some of the best beaches in Thailand are actually on the mainland of Krabi Province :

-• Phra Nang Beach — the best beach in all of Thailand IMHO — but only for those who can afford the 5 star accommodations.
-It is only accessible by boat even though it is on the mainland.
+- Phra Nang Beach — the best beach in all of Thailand IMHO — but only for those who can afford the 5 star accommodations.

 Some of the best beaches in Krabi are out on the islands :

-• Koh Phi Phi Island — kind of notorious for being a party island, but there are some family-friendly resorts on Phi Phi
+- Koh Phi Phi Island — infamous for being a party island, but Long Beach is a nice area with family-friendly resorts

-Why Railay Beach in Krabi is one of the Best Beaches in Thailand for Families
+Why Railay Beach in Krabi is one of the best beaches in Thailand for families (IMHO):

-Out of thousands of beautiful beaches in Thailand, like Phuket vs Phi Phi Islands vs Koh Samui and many others, why is Railay Beach in Krabi so special?
+Out of hundreds of beautiful beaches in Thailand, like Phuket vs Phi Phi Islands vs Koh Samui and many others, why is Railay Beach in Krabi so special?

 Cradled between towering limestone cliffs and the gentle embrace of the Andaman Sea, Railay Beach is a a little slice of heaven on earth.
 A place where time slows down and barefoot children chase tiny crabs along the golden sand.
 Reconnecting with my family under the watercolor sunsets here is truly one of my favorite memories of all time.

-We also love that Railay is only accessible by boat, making you feel like you are nestled in a secluded paradise.
+Being only accessible by boat makes you feel like you are nestled in a secluded paradise.
 Can you imagine how exciting it would be for your kids to jump into a wooden long-tail boat that glides calmly across the emerald blue waters while passing towering limestone cliffs along the way to your family-friendly hotel?

-Part of the charm is being a walkable beach town that has many restaurants, ice cream shops, cafes, massages, souvenirs, tours and activities located all within walking distance from your family friendly resort in Krabi.
+Part of the charm is being a walkable beach town that has many restaurants, ice cream shops, cafes, massages, souvenirs, tours and activities located all within walking distance from your resort.

-And whether you’re into exploring hidden caves, kayaking over emerald waters, or simply savoring a mango smoothie with your toes in the sand, Railay offers all that and more.
+Whether you’re into exploring hidden caves, kayaking over emerald waters to a nearby island, or simply savoring a mango smoothie with your toes in the sand, Railay offers all that and more.

 Railay Beach in Krabi is truly one of the best beaches in Thailand to take your family.